anoobishnoob/Future-Project-Ideas/README.md

 think of imagine by John Lennon
 3. Just so many chords that I will have to list unless I find a better method

+Definitely want to create an android app for this

 # 1 rep max calculator for weightlifting
 this will just take a given lift, and given number of reps, and calculate a projected 1 rep max Bonus points for showing the other percentages